Genivia/ugrep/README.md

            metadata, when the corresponding filter tools are installed.

            A list of matching files is produced with option -l (--files-with- matches).
 Option -c (--count) counts the number of matching lines.
-           Combine with option -o to count the total number of matches.
-Combine with option -m1, (--min-count=1) to omit zero matches.
+When combined with option -o, counts the total number of matches.
+When combined with option -m1, (--min-count=1), skips files with zero matches.

            The default pattern syntax is an extended form of the POSIX ERE syntax, same as option -E (--extended-regexp).
 Try ug --help regex for help with